LarsBreuren/real-time-web-1920/README.md

 - [x] Fix bug that 2 answers can be the same
 - [ ] Fix that the same movie isnt asked again. (array with asked movies).
 - [ ] Database with highscores
+- [ ] Diffrent question other then the movie titles, quotes, release date, actors etc.

 ## DLC Diagram